FernandoBasso/devnotes/content/Exercism/Python/Exchange Currency (Python) @ Exercism.md

     return exchanged_bills * denomination
 ```

+### Explanation

 The functions to be implemented in this challenge are mostly easy.
 The last one, however, `exchangeable_value()` can be a bit tricky.
 But here is what it boils down to.

 - First, we need to treat the spread as a percentage and add it to the exchange rate.
-To do that, divide the spread by 100 and multiply that result by the exchange rate.
+To do that, divide the spread by 100 and multiply that result by the exchange rate and add that result to the exchange rate.
 - Then, from that result, compute the amount in the target currency using the `exchange_money()` function previously implemented.
 - From the amount in the target currency, compute how many (entire) bills can be had given the denomination using the `get_number_of_bills()` function previously implemented.
 Some left over fractional will potentially be lost because of this.
 - Finally, multiply the number of bills in the target currency by the denomination to get the final result.